Follow-up screening with Magnetic Resonance Imaging MRI Breast Cancer

 Follow-up of biopsy

-MRI is frequently used following surgical treatments to check for residual tumors.
-This is often performed within nine days of the initial surgery, but the most accurate readings are thought to occur after approximately 38-40 days.
+Following surgical treatments, medics will frequently use MRI to check for residual tumors.
+The physician will often perform the MRI scan within nine days of the initial surgery, but the most accurate readings occur after approximately 38 to 40 days.

 Magnetic Resonance imaging following chemotherapy